hanwant9684/Save_Restricted_Content/replit.md

 1.  **Media Handling:**
     *   **Queue Management:** Implements a download queue with concurrency control.
     *   **Efficient Media Group Downloads:** Processes media group files sequentially (download, upload, delete) to prevent high RAM usage, uploading them as individual messages rather than grouped albums for memory efficiency.
+    *   **Per-File Timeout for Media Groups (Dec 2025):** Each file in a media group now gets its own 45-minute timeout (2700 seconds) instead of sharing a single timeout for the entire group.
+This prevents large files from starving smaller ones and ensures each file has adequate time to complete, regardless of how many files are in the group.
     *   **Hybrid Transfer Approach (Nov 2025):**
         *   **Downloads:** Uses Telethon's native streaming (`client.iter_download()`) for single-connection, chunk-by-chunk downloads that minimize RAM usage and prevent spikes on constrained environments like Render.
         *   **Uploads:** Continues using FastTelethon with optimized parallel connections (3-6 connections based on file size) for faster upload speeds while maintaining RAM efficiency.